tatianamac/tm11ty/src/posts/beware-of-burnout.md

 As someone with immense speaking privileges, I crafted a [speaker rider](https://gist.github.com/tatianamac/493ca668ee7f7c07a5b282f6d9132552) to ensure I could use share that privilege with marginalised peers in my industry.
 My friend Timothy Goodman writes excellent [letters deferring his participation](https://twitter.com/timothyogoodman/status/990980251667791872?s=20) to ensure equity and representation.

 Build a broader network for recommendations.
-In tech, we have ample resources for this:
+In creative and tech fields, we have ample resources for this:

 - [writersofcolor.org](https://writersofcolor.org)
 - [peopleofcraft.com](https://www.peopleofcraft.com)